October 19, 2015 | Updated August 01, 2022

 Under normal circumstances, such an adventure would be invigorating.
 Walking in the woods is restorative, especially the grouse woods.
 I hold ruffed grouse as high as any other game animal when it comes to the table.
 But it was not to be.
 Too many troubles, too much left unknown at that stage in the tour.
 So I let Chris and Holly hunt, and just sat on a pine stump and let the woods wash over me.

 It was enough to give me the inspiration for this recipe.
-I made it first in Chris’ house with some of the staples he had around him, and which we found in the woods on our hunt: Wild rice, wild mushrooms, highbush cranberries.
+I made it first in Chris’ house with some of the staples he had around him, and which we found in the woods on our hunt: Grouse breast, wild rice, wild mushrooms, highbush cranberries.

 This is that dish, revised, simplified and, in my opinion, improved.